This chicken bacon ranch soup is irresistibly creamy, easy to make, uses everyday ingredients, and is sure to become a family favorite!

 - Once boiling, stir in the pasta.
 Reduce the heat so it's simmering.
 Cover the pot with the lid slightly open and cook for 10 minutes.
 Stir occasionally so the pasta doesn't stick to the bottom of the pot.

 - Stir in the cream cheese, chicken, and about 3/4 of the bacon (save the rest for topping each bowl).
 It will take about 5 minutes or so to incorporate the cream cheese (stir to help it along, and you may need to increase the heat a bit).
+If needed, thin the soup with a splash more chicken broth or some water.

 - Stir in the spinach and let it wilt, then serve immediately and top each bowl with the remaining bacon.